na-na-hi/renget/archive/vpmdcloverpb.md

 Currently in conflict with her old Gang, as she was doublecrossed for her part of the money.
 She can keep her cool when in dangerous situations, thanks to living on the run for so long.
 She can be seen with her spikes retracted when accompanied by Pochi, as she feels safe around him.

+###Cheesecake/Apple
+Cheesecake's held item is a Lucky Ribbon worn as a scarf.
+Apple is a nervous gal with a Southern accent who often worries over her smaller teammate.
+Her held item is a Pecha Scarf.

 ###Kaz/Solid Linoone
 Blurb here : https://rentry.org/vnrgo